Multiplicity of non-acyclic ${\rm SL}_2$-representations and L-functions of the odd-twisted Whitehead links: Abstract

 \section{Abstract}

-We consider a natural divisor on ${\rm SL}_2\C$-character varieties of knots and links, given by the so-called \emph{acyclic Reidemeister torsion}.
-We provide a geometric interpretation of this divisor.
-We focus on the particular family of odd twisted Whitehead links, where we show that this divisor has multiplicity two.
-Moreover, we {apply these results} to the study of the $L$-functions of the universal deformations of representations {over finite fields} of twisted Whitehead links.
+We study the divisor of the Reidemeister torsion on the variety of irreducible $\SL_2\C$-characters of certain knots and links, and provide a geometric interpretation of them.
+We focus in particular on the family of odd-twisted Whitehead links $W_{2n-1}$ and prove that these divisors have multiplicity two.
+Furthermore, we apply these results to the study of the $L$-functions of the universal deformations of representations over fields with characteristic $p>2$ of these link groups.